mohammadrezadavoodi/mohammadrezadavoodi.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Control systems
-  - Computational Linguistics
+  - Robotics
-  - Information Retrieval
+  - Machine learning

+ For more information about our active and past projects in each of the above areas, see our Research page.

 # News to show in About widget
 # education: